ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### Mention popup (Visible UI element):

-This container element is responsible for holding the `nimble-list-option` elements generated from the map.
+This container element is responsible for holding the `nimble-list-box` and `nimble-list-option` elements generated from the map.
 These elements are used to exhibit the mention options in a dropdown list when the mention character is introduced into the editor (e.g., **"@"**).
-Additionally, this container element manages all the key down interactions, such as selecting options and navigating using the up and down arrow keys, that are associated with the list options.
+Additionally, this container element manages all the key down and mouse interactions within the dropdown, such as selecting options and navigating using the up and down arrow keys, that are associated with the list options.

 _Component Name_